fortytw2/hydrocarbon/README.md

 then open port :8080, enter an email, get the login token from hydrocarbon STDOUT and proceed to develop.

+## Configuring Image Server

+Hydrocarbon has two modes for downloading and rehosting images, a local server and a Google Cloud Storage backed server.
+To use the local server, configure nothing.

+To configure google cloud storage, set `GCP_SERVICE_ACCOUNT`, `IMAGE_BUCKET_NAME` and `IMAGE_DOMAIN`.

 ## license

 mit